Top 20 HR challenges in 2026 and how to solve them

 Get a demo

-Here are the top 20 HR challenges we’re seeing in 2025, backed by data from our 2025 State of Recognition Report.
+Here are the top 20 HR challenges we’re seeing in 2026, backed by data from our State of Recognition Report.

-HR’s biggest headaches in 2025 (and how to cure them with recognition)
+HR’s biggest headaches in 2026 (and how to cure them with recognition)

 Leading HR today feels a lot like playing whack-a-mole — only the moles are burnout, turnover, disengagement, and a dozen other buzzkills with better job security than most employees.
+While throwing a part for HR Day might be a good start, it’s not the only way to say thanks.

-And while new tools and trends flood your inbox daily, one strategy quietly outperforms the rest: recognition.
-Not the once-a-year, dusty-certificate kind.
 We’re talking real, frequent, meaningful appreciation — the kind that connects people to purpose, boosts performance, and makes teams actually want to stay.

-Backed by the latest insights from Achievers Workforce Institute (AWI) and global employee data, here are the top 20 HR challenges you’re likely facing in 2025 — and how to fix each one with recognition that actually works.
+Backed by the latest insights from Achievers Workforce Institute (AWI) and global employee data, here are the top 20 HR challenges you’re likely facing in 2026 — and how to fix each one with recognition that actually works.

 Because let’s face it — employees aren’t asking for miracles.
 They’re asking to be seen.